Lexpanpo/Proyecto1_Bomberman/README.md

 * Collect power-ups hidden in blocks to increase your abilities.

 Use the arrow keys to move Bomberman up, down, left, and right.
 Press space to place a bomb.
-The ENTER key is used to start the game.
+The ENTER key is used to start or close the game.
+The key C erases all the soft blocks from the map, aswell as the key K kills all the enemies in the level.
+Lastly, the key P inflicts self-damage to the player.